conda/conda-dot-org/CONTRIBUTING.md

 Name the branch something related to the work you are doing.
 If you're working from an issue on our issue board, consider adding the issue number to the branch name.
 This can make it easier to find your work again later.
+For example:

 ```
 $ git checkout -b 112-home-page-improvements